davedoesdemos/CosmosDBGremlinPowerBI/CosmosDBGremlinPowerBI.md

 ![6.SetBlobAccess](images/6.SetBlobAccess.png)
 If you now open the properties of the images, you’ll get a URL for each which we will need later so note it down.
 This will look something like: https://lusty03012019.blob.core.windows.net/images/author.png.
 Try this in a browser to ensure you get the image.
 ## Cosmos DB
 In the portal, create a new Azure Cosmos DB instance.
 Select the GremlinPowerBIDemo resource group and name the account gremlin<yourname>2019.
 Since this is a public DNS endpoint it must be unique, hence using your name and the year for the demo.
 Select Gremlin (Graph) as the API for your database and an appropriate region.
-Disable Geo-Redundancy and Multi-region Writes since we don’t need them and want to keep costs to a minimum.
+Disable Geo-Redundancy and Multi- region Writes since we don’t need them and want to keep costs to a minimum.
 ![7.CreateCosmosDB](images/7.CreateCosmosDB.png)
 Click review and create and then create since we don’t need any other settings here.
 You can optionally add a tag but since we tagged the resource group and encapsulated the solution I generally don’t at this level.
 The Cosmos DB instance will take several minutes to provision.
 ## Gremlin Graph Database